bensonlyu/threeNeuronTest/README.md

 Note that the tansig function cannot be applied in the CPLEX as it makes the model non-linear and requires indefinite iteration, even if the exponent may be approximated by the Taylor Series.
 Instead, `y = x / (0.5 + |x|)` is used as the sigmoid function, with the single x variable replaced by two x varibles to handle the `abs()` condition.
 All viaribles are defined as `int` with a resolution of 1/100 rather than `double` to speed up processing.
 Also, the weights and bias are pre-defined with the assumption that they can be trained by offline Machine Learning.

-Before running `threeNNCPLEX.java`, CPLEX java packages need to be imported and IDE settings should be confirgured properly.
+Before running `threeNNCPLEX.java`, CPLEX java packages need to be imported and IDE settings should be configured properly.
 Please refer to this [video](https://www.youtube.com/watch?v=51CcmaISSX0&t=231s) to crank up.

 *04/07/2018*